mxagar/customer_churn_production/README.md

 - Original dataset size: 22 columns, 10127 data points.
 - It consists of categorical and numerical features of clients which churn (cease to be clients) or not; that churn status is the binary classification target used for training, encoded as the feature `Attrition_Flag`.
 - Number of features after data processing is carried out: 19.
-- Modeling used on the data: logistic regression and random forests with grid search.
+- Modeling used on the data: logistic regression, support vector machines and random forests with grid search.

 More details on the dataset can be found in [`data/README.md`](data/README.md).